hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 [1] 4 1 5 2 3
 ```

+![matching4](../img/match1.png)
+**image of idx with values and indices**

 Now, we can just use the indexes to reorder the elements of the `second` vector to be in the same positions as the matching elements in the `first` vector:

-![matching4](../img/match1.png)

 ```r
 second[idx]  # Reordering the second vector to match the order of the first vector